tcibinan/flaxo/docs/deploy.md

 # Deploy

 Flaxo is is distributed as on-premises solution.
-It means that the system is *not available not as service* but can be *downloaded and hosted* in your own environment with no restrictions.
+It means that the system is *not available as a service* but can be *downloaded and hosted* in your own environment with no restrictions.

 The whole system is packaged in the several docker containers which can be easily deployed using *docker compose* tool.